evolvedbinary/maven-jaxb2-plugin/README.md

 Please refer to the [Wiki](https://github.com/highsource/maven-jaxb2-plugin/wiki) for the full documentation.

+### Support
+Whilst this fork is an Open Source project, developing this plugin is not our key occupation.
+We are happy for users to open issues, however we make no claims that we will investigate or resolve them.

+We will gladly accept and merge Pull-Requests that address issues, but they must be accompanied by tests and be compatible with Java 8+.

+The original author of the plugin *may* also be able to offer you some support, see [Support](https://github.com/highsource/maven-jaxb2-plugin/wiki/Support).

 * [User Guide](https://github.com/highsource/maven-jaxb2-plugin/wiki/User-Guide)
 * Maven Documentation  (Work in progress)
 * [Configuration Cheat Sheet](https://github.com/highsource/maven-jaxb2-plugin/wiki/Configuration-Cheat-Sheet)